dark0dave/BaeBG2/readme.md

 ## Introduction

-Baeloth is bored in the copper cornet, and longs for a real adventure.
+Find Baeloth in the Copper Cornet!

 ### Collaboration